 In 1972 the pink skin "European Skipper", "German Skipper" or "Twist 'n Turn Skipper Europe" #8519 was sold in Europe only.

-She's very hard to find, and so is her swimsuit.
+This doll is very hard to find, and so is her swimsuit.

 Her markings are: